TheKevinWang/UACHooker/README.md

 # UACHooker POC
-Reflective DLL that hooks the AicLaunchAdminProcess function used in the explorer.exe for privilege escalation.
+Reflective DLL that hooks the AicLaunchAdminProcess function used in the explorer.exe for privilege escalation by tricking the user.
 Copy your payload to "C:\Windows\Temp\test.exe" (currently hardcoded).
-Then run

 `inject.exe (ps -name explorer).id UACHookerDll.dll`